Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 sudo service supervisor start
 ```

-### Configure
+### Configuration

 Configuration for Supervisord is found in `/etc/supervisor`.
-If we check out the configuration file, we'll see at the following at the bottom:
+If we look at the configuration file `/etc/supervisord/supervisord.conf`, we'll see at the following at the bottom:

 ```
 [include]
 files = /etc/supervisor/conf.d/*.conf
 ```

-So, any files ending in `.conf` file found in `/etc/supervisor/conf.d` will be included - that's where we can add our configurations.
+So, any files found in `/etc/supervisor/conf.d` and ending in `.conf` will be included.
+This is where we can add configurations for our services.

 Now we need to tell Supervisord how to run and monitor our Node script.
+What we'll do is create a configuration which tells Supervisord how to start and monitor the Node script.

 Let's create a configuration for it called `webhooks.conf`.
+This file will be created at `/etc/supervisor/conf.d/webhooks.conf`:

 ```
 [program:nodehook]
 command=/usr/bin/node /srv/http.js
+directory=/srv
 autostart=true
 autorestart=true
 startretries=3